-Many external devices, such as mice and printers, are available by default to both Windows and Mac OS X when you connect them to your Mac.
+Many external devices, such as mice and printers, are available by default to both Windows and macOS when you connect them to your Mac.

-Some external devices, such as an Apple iPhone, can only be used with either Mac OS X applications or Windows programs, but not both at the same time.
-When you connect such a device, you can choose whether you want to use it with Mac OS X or Windows.
+Some external devices, such as an Apple iPhone, can only be used with either macOS applications or Windows applications, but not both at the same time.
+When you connect such a device, you can choose whether you want to use it with macOS or Windows.